Now Smash Hits

 The front cover of the vinyl and audio cassette releases feature the words 32 Swingorilliant Hits of the 80's.
 For the compact disc release the number was changed to 31, as Michael Jackson's "One Day in Your Life" is missing from the CD version.
 A VHS tape was also released featuring 26 music videos of songs from the compilation.

 Neil Tennant, who features on side 1 of the album as part of Pet Shop Boys, worked as assistant editor of Smash Hits magazine in the early 1980s.

 Smash Hits went on to release their own various artists compilation albums.
 This is the first album in the UK Now! series with a 1980s theme.
 Another 3-disc compilation called Now That's What I Call the 80s was released in 2007.

+Smash Hits is available on Apple Music as a playlist.